Wealthify doesn't support your browser

 When can you start withdrawing from your pension?

-If you want to plan your pension withdrawals effectively, it’s important to consider your time frame.
-When will you be taking your money out?
 Most pensions will let you dip into your pot as soon as you turn 55, but it’s always useful to check with your pension provider as rules can vary.

-Although it’s very tempting to withdraw funds in your 50s, you may want to consider remaining invested a bit longer.
-Why?
-Simply because it would give your money more time to flourish, providing the environment is favourable.
-If you stop your investment journey at the age of 55, you’ll be waving goodbye to potential market growth.
-By staying invested, there’s a chance you could benefit from market movements and you would put the odds on your side.
-According to many studies, the longer you hold onto your pension pot, the better chance it has to grow, thanks to a simple thing called ‘compounding’ – where your re-invested profits (in the form of dividends or interest) generate their own profits.
+Plus, when you invest, you could benefit from the power of 'compounding’.
+This is where your profits (in the form of dividends or interest) are reinvested, and generate their own profits.
 Over a number of years, compounding can help boost your retirement savings, so if you want to make the most of your later life, it could be a good idea to keep up with the savings habits until you really need the money.

 What do you need to do to move your pension to drawdown?

 When you’re ready to move your pension into drawdown, you’ll need to let your provider know.
-They may ask you to complete some forms, and then when all the admin is done, the drawdown should start.
-At Wealthify, we accept monthly drawdowns.
-All you need to do is contact our Customer Care team on 0800 802 1800 or via Live Chat, and we’ll arrange your monthly payments for you, so you can fully enjoy the wonders of retirement.
+They may ask you to fill in some forms, and then when all the admin is done, the drawdown process should start.

 Whether you’re at the beginning, middle, or end of your pension journey, our pension calculator can help you understand what your finances could be like in retirement.